jdevfullstack-projects/converter-app/README.md

 ![GUI](resources/sampleGUI_mark5.png)

-A complete converter program with Java executable version (jar) for distribution.
+A complete converter program with Java executable file (jar) for distribution.
 In the source code, I demonstrated everything, even the unit tests.

 For the unit tests, mostly, I just tested for the successful creation